General terms and conditions e-bike to go

 - E-bike to go is onlyliable for damages caused by a defect to the Bike if the defect was already present when the agreement was entered into and E-bike to go was or should have been aware of the defect, or if the defect was caused after the agreement was entered into but was nonetheless attributable to E-bike to go.
 E-bike to go is not liable for any personal damages that the Lessee can claim from their insurer or if the Lessee received another type of pay-out for them, unless E-bike to go knew or should have known of the defect when entering into the agreement, or the defect was caused by the intent or gross negligence of E-bike to go.

 - Should E-bike to go pay be required to pay compensation, this will never exceed the amount of the damages covered by insurance, plus the deductible.

 - E-bike to go uses subcontractors for the implementation of the agreement, such as a hosting provider.
 E-bike to go is not liable for any shortcomings under the agreement if they are the result of shortcomings on the part of its suppliers.

 14. Choice of law and authorised court

 - Dutch law applies to all relations between E-bike to go and the Lessee.

 - E-bike to go is authorised to change these general terms and conditions.
 E-bike to go must inform the Lessee of the new general conditions before they come into effect.
-If the amendment has the effect that the Lessee is faced with an amendment that deviates substantially from the original performance, they are entitled to terminate the agreement from the date on which the changed conditions take effect.
+If the amendment means that the Lessee is faced with an amendment that deviates substantially from the original, they are entitled to terminate the agreement from the date on which the changed conditions take effect.